Updated March 17, 2023

 “Grocery” is the class defined with its special methods: constructor & destructor.

 So, one can see once the object of the class “Grocery” is created.
 It automatically invokes __init__, which is the constructor of the class.
-However, when “del obj” gets executed in order to delete an object, the destructor method gets called automatically.
+However, when “del obj” gets executed to delete an object, the destructor method automatically gets called.

 Advantages of Destructor in Python